France's Imerys wants to become leading lithium producer in Europe

 PARIS, Oct 24 (Reuters) - French minerals company Imerys IMTP.PA said on Monday it wanted to become the leading supplier of lithium in Europe through a mining project in France.

-The announcement comes as European miners are rushing to launch domestic production of the raw material, a key component for electric vehicle production, currently sourced almost entirely from outside the bloc.
+The announcement comes as European miners rush to launch domestic production of the raw material, a key component in electric vehicle batteries which is currently sourced almost entirely from outside the bloc.

-Imerys said results of surveys carried out at its Beauvoir mine in the Allier department in central France allow it to produce 34,000 tonnes of lithium hydroxide for at least 25 years from 2028 to supply around 700,000 electric cars.
+Imerys said results of surveys carried out at its Beauvoir mine in the Allier department in central France suggest it will be able to produce 34,000 tonnes of lithium hydroxide for at least 25 years from 2028, enough to supply around 700,000 electric car batteries.

 Electric cars are a key plank of European Union plans to cut emissions, and the bloc is trying to reduce reliance on battery supplies from Asia through projects with European-based carmakers and battery specialists.